 To measure your waist:

-- Find the bottom of your ribs as well as the top of your hips.
+- Find the bottom of your ribs and the top of your hips.

 - Wrap a tape measure around your midsection midway between these factors.

 - Breathe out naturally before taking the measurement.